jdluxun1/jdluxun1.github.io/content/courses/econometrics-PG/index.md

 date: 2025-06-16
 tags: ["econometrics","financial econometrics"]
 author: ["Yu Bai"]
-description: "This is a postgraduate course . "
+description: "This is a postgraduate econometrics course for master students in financial technology. "
-summary: "This is a third year undergraduate course offering an introduction to time series analysis and panel data models, focusing on the basic theory and applications.
-Empirical examples are illustrated using Julia/Stata."
+summary: "This is a postgraduate level econometrics course designed for master students in financial technology."
 cover:
     image: ""
     alt: "Figure caption"